Home > Architectural Floor Plans by Style > Mid-Century Modern House Plans

 Mid-Century Modern House Plans

-Striking home in the Mid-century Modern style with sleek design, floor-to-ceiling glass, and generous amounts of covered outdoor living space
+Striking home in the Mid-century Modern style with sleek floor plan design, floor-to-ceiling glass, low-pitched and flat roofs, and generous covered outdoor living space.

 Featured Mid-Century Modern Home